 May I take our children with me when I leave my abuser?

 We understand that keeping your children safe and with you is a priority.
-Every family’s custody needs are different and we cannot advise anyone it is acceptable to take children with them without information regarding current court actions, custody arrangements, etc. We recommend speaking with your an attorney or attending a free Legal Triage session.
+Every family’s custody needs are different, and we cannot advise anyone it is acceptable to take children with them without information regarding current court actions, custody arrangements, etc. We recommend speaking with an attorney or attending a workshop before deciding to take your children.

 Can I secretly leave the county and take our children with me?

 It depends.
 You should seek legal advice before leaving.
-If you decide to leave the county, you should contact the District Attorney’s office in the county that you currently live in before leaving.
-Failure to secure a good cause waiver from the District Attorney’s office may leave you vulnerable to charges of child abduction.
+If you decide to leave the county, you should contact the District Attorney’s office in the county that you currently live in before leaving to file a Notice of Good Cause.
+This is a notice to the District Attorney that you are leaving the county with your children because of an immediate safety need.
+If you do not do this you might later face charges of child abduction, even if you do not have an open court case or custody orders when you leave.

 Will a judge grant me custody of our children even though I receive CAL-Works, food stamps or SSI?

-It depends.
-The court does not care that you receive public assistance.
+The court does not care that you receive public assistance or that your income is low.
 The court is interested in each party’s parenting skills.
 The court is interested in ensuring that the parenting plan is safe and age appropriate for the children.

 Will a judge grant me custody of our children even if I work full-time?